SciCompKL/CoDiPack/documentation/TutorialB2.md

 th.stopRecording();
 ~~~~
-The initialization of the vectors `a` and `b` can be inside the recorded section or outside.
+The initialization of the vectors `a` and `b` can be done inside the recorded section or outside.
 Since CoDiPack does not
-track these initializations, it makes not difference.
+track these initializations, it does not make a difference.
 The more important matter is the order in which the values of `a`
 and `b` are registered as inputs.
-The codi::TapeHelper class identifies all variables in the gradient vectors, Jacobians
+The codi::TapeHelper class identifies all variables for the gradient vectors, Jacobians
-and Hessians by the order in which they are registered on the tape.
+and Hessians by the order in which they had been registered on the tape.
 Therefore, the first variable corresponds to the
 first entry, the second to the second etc..
-For the output values this is the same.
+The same accounts for the output variables.
 In the code above, vector `a` is
-identified by the first 10 entries in the input vector which are the indices 0 to 9.
+identified by the first 10 entries in the input vector, corresponding to the indices 0 to 9.
 For `b` the indices 10 to 19 are
 used.
-We could also have registered the vectors `a` and `b` directly after their values have been initialized.
+We also could have registered the vectors `a` and `b` directly after their values have been initialized.
 Then the
 values of `a` and `b` would have been interleaved in the CoDiPack representation.
 Vector `a` would take every even index and `b`
 every uneven index.

-After the tape is recorded, the next step is the evaluation of the Hessians, Jacobians and gradients.
+After the tape is recorded, the next step is the evaluation of Hessians, Jacobians and gradients.
 For the evaluation
-of these objects the codi::TapeHelper provides several functions:
+of these objects codi::TapeHelper provides several functions:
 [evalJacobian](@ref codi::TapeHelper::evalJacobian),
 [evalHessian](@ref codi::TapeHelper::evalHessian),
 [evalForward](@ref codi::TapeHelper::evalForward) and
 [evalReverse](@ref codi::TapeHelper::evalReverse).
-We will first have a look at `evalJacobian` and `evalHessian` and then look at `evalForward` and `evalReverse`.
+We will first have a look at `evalJacobian` and `evalHessian` and then we look at `evalForward` and `evalReverse`.

 The Jacobian and Hessian evaluation function will use the recorded information to compute the respective derivative
-information of the recorded evaluation.
+information.
 If the recorded evaluation can be described by the mathematical function
   \f[ F: \R^n \rightarrow \R^m \f]
 then `evalJacobian` will compute
   \f[ J = \frac{\d F}{\d x} \in \R^{m \times n} \f]
 and `evalHessian` will compute
   \f[ H = \frac{\d^2 F}{\d^2 x} \in \R^{m \times n \times n} \eqdot \f]
 The helper will choose the best way to evaluate the desired object.
-The code for evaluating the Hessian and Jacobian
+The code for evaluating the Hessian and the Jacobian
 will look like:
 ~~~~{.cpp}
 TH::JacobianType& jac = th.createJacobian();